Rogerdin13/tripper/README.md

 # Description
 This is NOT an STD but an Odometer-App for Android and iOS.
+- No 'Maximum distance'-Limitations
-No Limitations, no Adds or other bullshit noone needs.
+- No Adds or other bullshit noone needs.